-No flash is need for taking photos of the work and don’t miss the FREE photo the photographers with take of you and your party!
-You can scan the card they give you at a kiosk and choose to send them directly to your email and share on social media!
+No flash is needed for taking photos of the work and don’t miss the FREE photo the photographers take of you and your party!
+You can scan the card they give you at a kiosk and choose to send them directly to your email and share it on social media!

 My young daughters ages 6&8 loved the museum boasting with bold colors.
-It kept their complete attention he entire stay!
-They did enjoy the self guided audio tour but I don’t think it’s necessarily imperative to enjoy this museum.
-I would recommend it for small children, but would warn some rooms are darker and to keep a close eye on the more wiggly little ones as the pieces are extremely fragile (and expensive).
+It kept their complete attention the entire stay!
+They did enjoy the self-guided audio tour but I don’t think it’s necessarily imperative to enjoy this museum.
+I would recommend it for small children but would warn some rooms are darker and to keep a close eye on the more wiggly little ones as the pieces are extremely fragile (and expensive).
 It can also get pretty crowded.
 Perhaps bribe the wee ones with playtime at the Seattle Center Playground around the corner after?! ￼